Six well-known city specialties that you should definitely try

 Herbal liqueur

-This article is supported by REACT-EU.
+This article is funded by REACT-EU.

 Want to stay up to date with what's going on in Düsseldorf?
 Then subscribe to our newsletter!